 - In a large skillet, melt 1/2 tbsp. butter on medium heat, swirling the butter around to cover the surface of the pan.

 - Once butter is sizzling, add the bread to the pan.
 Crack the egg into the hole in the bread.

 - Cook for approximately 2 minutes.
-If you prefer your egg less runny, add 1 – 2 additional minutes to the cooking time, but be sure to peek under bread during cooking and if it’s getting too brown, turn heat down to medium.
+If you prefer your egg less runny, add 1 – 2 additional minutes to the cooking time, but be sure to peek under the bread during cooking and if it’s getting too brown, turn heat down.

 - Using a spatula, flip the bread over, making sure the bread lands on the side of the pan rather than the middle.